ewolff/microservice-istio/HOW-TO-RUN.md

 * [Install](https://istio.io/docs/setup/getting-started/) istioctl and use it install istio on the cluster.
 Use the demo profile.

-* Also install the addons (Kiali, Prometheus, Jaeger, Kiali).
+* Also install the addons (Kiali, Prometheus, Jaeger, Grafana).
 In the subdirectory `samples/addons` of the istio configuration are matching configuration files.
 Apply them with `kubectl apply -f samples/addons`.